Jaeyoung-Kim-Dev/Typescript-Blockchain/README.md

 <h1 align="center">Welcome to Typescript Blockchain 👋</h1>

-### About
+## What project is it?

-My first Typescript by making a Blockchain with it.
+> My first Typescript by making a Blockchain with it.
 It is a simple application of the basic concept of blockchain and includes various validation.

 ### How to run this program?